kellyjadams/kellyjadams/README.md

-👋 Hi, I’m Kelly, a self-taught data analyst and content writer from the US.
+👋 Hi, I’m Kelly, a data analyst and content writer from the US.

 ## 🙋‍♀️ About Me
-- ⚖ Current paralegal with 2+ years of experience in property law
+- ⚖ Current paralegal with 3+ years of experience in property law.
 - 📐 Degree in mathematics education and currently tutoring high school math part-time.
-- 🔍 Love learning new skills
+- 🔍 Love learning new skills.
 - ✏ Post weekly on my [blog](https://www.kellyjadams.com/blog) where I write about data science or learning new ideas/skills in non-technical fields.
-- ✉ I send out a [weekly newsletter](https://newsletter.kellyjadams.com/) every Friday with blog updates and bite-sized resources/tips on data science and self-improvement.
+- ✉ I send out a [weekly newsletter](https://newsletter.kellyjadams.com/) every Friday with: 1 new blog post from me; 2 things I learned that week; and 3 bite-sized resources.

 ## 🛠 Skills and Tools
-- **Tools:** Tableau; SQL (JOINS, ORER BY, GROUP BY); R (ggplot2, tidyverse); Excel (Pivot tables, Vlookup, Charts)
+- **Tools:** Tableau; SQL (JOINS, ORER BY, GROUP BY); Python (Pandas NumPy);  R (ggplot2, tidyverse); Excel (Pivot tables, Vlookup, Charts)
 - **Skills:** Critical Thinking; Problem Solving; Technical & Content Writing; Leadership; Communication; Teaching.

 ## 📚 Projects